ibugithub/Vet-Clinic/README.md

 # 📖  database performance audit! <a name="about-project"></a>

-**database performance audit** For this milestone of our project, We have a chance to optimize some slow queries in our vet-clinic database.
+**Sql from the diagram ** For this milestone of our project, We have created the schema_based_on_diagram.sql file based on the above diagram.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>